burningion/bicyclist-defense-jetson/README.md

 ![rerun gui](./assets/rerun.png)

-> On the Jetson Orin Nano you'll need to install rerun-sdk from source.
+> #NOTE: On the Jetson Orin Nano you'll need to install rerun-sdk from source.

 You have two ways of using Rerun.